 - assess your complaint as quickly as possible (see below for how long this usually takes)

 - check whether your complaint qualifies for Public Interest Disclosure protections, and tell you if it does

-- explain if we do not intend to take action on your complaint and let you know if we think there are other options you may pursue
+- tell you if we do not intend to take action on your complaint and let you know if we think there are other options you may pursue

-- deal with you and your complaint in a professional manner, embracing our values
+- deal with you and your complaint in a respectful, professional manner

 - provide tailored support for people experiencing vulnerability, members of diverse communities or those with other additional needs.
-Support may include providing translation services or providing material in a variety of languages, and can put you in touch with support agencies for help with your complaint.
+Support may include providing translation services or providing material in a variety of accessible formats and languages.
+We can also put you in touch with support agencies for help with your complaint.

 To keep you informed we

 - acknowledge receipt of your complaint within 5 business days

 - deal with the majority of standard complaints within 45 days

 - deal with more complex complaints within 90 days